Remi-Huguet/C-Libs/README.md

-# C-String-Lib
+# C-Lib
-Functions from the lib string.h maked
+Some functions from the basics c libs maked, and new ones.

 ## Description
-This project create a lib with a lot of function of the string.h lib.
+This project create a lib with a lot of function of the string.h lib and others utils functions.
 The idea of this project was make again a project i had to to in first year, but after learning more things (4 years later).

 ## Run